Nick Novak: Kansas City Chiefs

 Novak was signed by the Kansas City Chiefs on February 18, 2008, after auditioning for several teams in the 2007 season, including the San Diego Chargers, Jacksonville Jaguars, and Chiefs.

 On September 28, 2008, Novak kicked four field goals in a 33–19 victory over the Denver Broncos.

 On October 21, 2008, Novak was cut after missing two field goals during a Week 6 34–10 loss to the Tennessee Titans.

-San Diego Chargers
+San Diego Chargers (first stint)

 On April 29, 2010, Novak signed with the reigning AFC West Champion San Diego Chargers to provide depth behind Nate Kaeding.
 After matching Kaeding, but ultimately losing out to the incumbent, the Chargers released Novak in the final round of preseason cuts.

 Florida Tuskers

 The Florida Tuskers of the United Football League signed Novak for the 2010 season.
 In his league debut against the Las Vegas Locomotives, Novak set the UFL record for the longest field goal with a 54-yarder.
 He also made a 23-yard field goal and three-point after touchdown kicks.
 For his performance, Novak was named the UFL Special Teams Player of the Week.
 Against Hartford in Week 4, he was again named UFL Special Teams Player of the Week when he connected on field goals of 29, 42, 24, and 38 yards, in a close Tusker victory.
 Novak's four field goals were a single-game United Football League record, as were his 15 overall points.

 In the regular season, Novak led the league in points with 69, was 15–18 on field goals and holds every league and career place-kicking record in UFL history.
 He added on two field goals and two extra points in the UFL Championship to push his overall point total to 77 and his final field goal total to 17/21.
 On November 24, Novak was named the UFL Special Teams MVP for the 2010 season.

 Notably, in mid-October 2010, the Chargers wanted to sign Novak to replace an injured Nate Kaeding.
 Novak beat out three other kickers in a tryout for the position at Charger Park.
 However, there were games still remaining in the UFL season and Novak remained under contract with the Tuskers.
 The Chargers were willing to pay the UFL required release fee of $150,000 to get him, but the UFL denied the request in order to keep Novak through the end of its season.